 Are you wondered why speed is a scalar since it’s having two quantities, whereas velocity is a vector with the same quantities?

-Speed describes how fast can an object moves and velocity describes the rate at which an object can moves.
+The answer to this question is that the Speed describes how fast can an object moves, whereas the velocity describes the rate at which an object can moves.
 This is the difference.

 The same kind of confusion you will get with the distance and displacement.

-Recently I found this situation, ft-lb and lb-ft are not the same.
+Recently I found this situation, where the units ft-lb and lb-ft are not the same.
+Here is the reason why these units are not the same.